 Wrap up your 3 Days in Chicago Itinerary with more sightseeing, eating and walking it off!
 Start the day at a cool urban park, embark on a local food tour, get a birds’ eye view of the city and end your Chicago tour itinerary at tourist hotspot, Navy Pier.

 Walk Off the Food You’ve Eaten in Chicago in 3 Days

 If you are going to plan a trip to Chicago that includes gorging on the local fare, then you should also carve out some time to walk off all the calories.
 While our Weekend in Chicago Itinerary naturally includes a lot of walking between sights, there are two fabulous places to hit the trails in the city: 606 Bloomingdale Trail and Lakefront Trail.

 Similar to the New York City Highline and the Paris La Promenade Plantee, the Bloomingdale Trail – part of The 606 – is a repurposed elevated train track-turned-public-park.
 Running three miles through four districts (Wicker Park, Bucktown, Humbolt Park and Logan Square) on Chicago’s northwest side, the walking trail features art installations and hosts local events.
 We recommend walking the trail from east to west.
 Churchill Field Park is a great place to hop on the trail.
 Pop into Mindy’s Bakery, run by famed Chicago chef Mindy Segal, for an incredible breakfast before starting your walk.

 As the name suggests, the Lakefront Trail fronts Lake Michigan.
 The trail stretches for 18 miles and can be used by bicyclists and pedestrians.
-From the path, there are fabulous views of the city and shoreline.
+From the path, there are fabulous views of Chicago and the shoreline.
 Hop on at any point and walk as far as you would like!

 Famed Chicago-Style Hot Dogs